aubynsamuel/expensetracker/readme.md

 # Expensify

-An Android app for tracking daily expenses, built with Jetpack Compose and Material 3.
+A modern Android app for tracking and managing daily expenses, built with Jetpack Compose and Material 3.

 </div>